 2. It follows that if one encounters any scriptural verse outside the book of Exodus that seems to conflict with the foundation of Exodus, one should immediately recognize the red flag raised by such and proceed to ask the pertinent questions to help unravel the conflict.

-With this in mind, we have provided the following three links for the analysis of Chapter 12 of the book of Exodus which serves as the firm foundation from which one can proceed to uncover the true facts:
+With this in mind, we have provided the following three links for the analysis of Chapter 12 of the book of Exodus, which serves as the firm foundation from which one can proceed to uncover the actual facts:

 • Abib 15 would be the 1st day of the 7-day Festival of Unleavened Bread.
 It is also a High Sabbath.